cliffc2/cliffnotes/README.md

      id: bcfc82c9660e28d4dcb4d1c8a390350b18d04496c2ac8474
 rest:
  listen: 127.0.0.1:3101  #you need to check this port when using jcli command
-storage: "temp/storage" #you need to check this location
+storage: "temp/storage" #you need to check this location and match correct names
 explorer:
  enabled: false
 mempool: